d-antal/coffee-corner-javase/README.md

 		  - press 2 then pay or select more products

 		b.
 Orange Juice
-		 -  press 3 then pay or select more products (collect 5 juices for the discount)
+		 -  press 3 then pay or select more products (collect 5 beverages for the discount)

 	 IV.Pay
 		It is possible to choose and pay more products in the same transaction